patriciogonzalezvivo/cursoOF/unidad2/Cap_3_desde_processing.md

 C++ se diferencia de Java en que hay que declarar el estado en el cual estamos pasando algo, ya sea por valor o por referencia.
 You can also define when a variable will behave as if it contains actual data and when a variable will only contain a pointer to data.
 You can even make an int that behaves like the Test class did above.
 This is all done with the & (referencing) and * (dereferencing) symbols.

-El valor & es usado para adquirir la direccion de la memoria donde se almacena una variable, por ejemplo: b=1;
+El valor & es usado para adquirir la dirección de la memoria donde se almacena una variable, por ejemplo: b=1;
 a=&b;

-significa que a es igual o apunta a la direccion de la memoria donde esta almacenada b, no su valor, por lo que a++; va a adquirir el siguiente hueco libre en la memoria despues de b.
+significa que a es igual o apunta a la dirección de la memoria donde está almacenada b, no su valor, por lo que a++; va a adquirir el siguiente hueco libre en la memoria despues de b.
 Pero si hacemos *a++; estamos incrementando el valor almacenado en a, y por consiguiente ahora tanto a como b tienen el valor de 2

 C++ differs from Java in that you need to explicitly state whether you are passing something by value or by reference.
 You can also define when a variable will behave as if it contains actual data and when a variable will only contain a pointer to data.
 You can even make an int that behaves like the Test class did above.
 This is all done with the & (referencing) and * (dereferencing) symbols.